EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 DNS records, etc. in the same region.

 As of this writing, the API and client are configured to run on a nodegroup named 'ng-1'.
 If you name it something else, be sure to change the NodeAffinity in the configuration file.
+This is one of **four** nodegroups that will be created for various services to run on.

 Make sure to increase the maximum node limit, as by default target, minimum, and maximum are set to 2, and Ethereal Engine's setup will definitely need more than two nodes if you've configured